arianaruiz05/RentEase/docs/UserResearch.md

 ## Observation 1:
 * Observation Statement: Majority of people would or would consider paying for a premium subscription.
-* Supporting Data: 46/64 said they would consider paying or would pay.
+* Supporting Data: 72% of surveyed people said they would consider paying or would pay.
 * Team Action(if any):